How to Rent a House in Koh Phangan, Thailand

-Who doesn’t dream of living on a tropical paradise island?
-For many people its just a dream but luckily, there are many places where it is actually possible and affordable to live this dream.
-I’ve been lucky enough to call Goa, India home, many people also spend a few months living in Bali, Indonesia, and now I’ve come to Koh Phangan, a gorgeous tropical island in Thailand to live and work for a few months and I want to share with you and easy guide about how to rent a house in Koh Phangan, Thailand.
+I’ve been lucky enough to call Goa, India home, spent a few months living in Bali, Indonesia, and now I’ve come to Koh Phangan – a gorgeous tropical island in Thailand to live and work for a few months and I want to share how I did it.

-Why live in Koh Phangan?
+Why I came to live in Koh Phangan

-Koh Phangan is mainly famous for the Full Moon Party but this beautiful island in the Gulf of Thailand has so much more to offer.
 The island is picture postcard beautiful with soft white sand beaches, clear turquoise oceans and a lush green jungly mountainous interior complete with many waterfalls to explore and some great hikes to stunning viewpoints.

-Koh Phangan is a great place not just for party people (there is a lot of great nightlife on Koh Phangan and so many more parties to enjoy even if its not full moon time) Koh Phangan is also a spiritual island with loads of amazing, world class yoga and meditation retreats and its also a great place for digital nomads with a exciting digital nomad community and co working spaces – some like Beach Hub are even located right on the beach.
+Koh Phangan is a great place not just for party people (there is a lot of great nightlife on Koh Phangan and so many more parties to enjoy even if its not full moon time) it’s also a spiritual island with loads of amazing, world class yoga and meditation retreats.

 Pin Me 🙂